Water Conservation PlanStage 1: Water Watch

 The goals of this stage are to:

-- Heighten public awareness of the existing water conditions and to maintain the integrity of the water supply system.
+- Heighten public awareness of the existing water conditions and maintain the integrity of the water supply system.

-- To reduce one day peak usage to less than 3mgd.
+- To reduce one-day peak usage to less than 3mgd.

 - To reduce monthly pumping to less than 55 million gallons.